Sahibzadaqamarali/COAL-Project/README.md

 ## How to run the code?
-To run the code sEMU 8086 software and a basic knowledge about Assembly language is required.
+To run the code EMU 8086 software and a basic knowledge about Assembly language is required.